Top 10 Things to Do and Must-Sees in Paris

 Its spectacular rose windows, precious objects and magnificent bells are all symbols of this architectural masterpiece.
 Before the huge fire that hit the cathedral on April 15.
 2019, people could visit its towers allowing to access the Galerie des Chimères (Chimera Hall) before continuing to the top of the South tower where, in the company of frightening but intriguing gargoyles, the city of Paris could be seen.

 With more than 20 million visitors a year, Notre-Dame used to be the most visited monument, free to the public, in both Paris and Europe.
-Let's hope that its restoration will soon allow us to enjoy its beauty again.
+It is scheduled to reopen to the public in December 2024.

 Notre-Dame: 6 parvis Notre-Dame, Jean-Paul II Square.